IACR/conference-template/installation.md

-While we have tried our best to remove all conference-specific references from the HTML and have these imported from JSON, we *strongly* recommend proofreading the HTML to make sure all content relates to your specific conference.
+While we have tried our best to remove all conference-specific references from the HTML and have these imported from JSON, we **strongly** recommend proofreading the HTML to make sure all content relates to your specific conference.

 #### To delete a page
-You can omit a page by deleting the html file and removing the link to it from /fragments/nav.html.
+You can omit a page by deleting the html file and removing the link to it from /www/fragments/nav.html.

 #### To add a new page
 The process here is similar to deleting a page.
-Create your html page by copying empty.html, add the link to /fragments/nav.html, and then edit the new page to add your content.
+Create your html page by copying empty.html, add the link to /www/fragments/nav.html, and then edit the new page to add your content.

 ___